-Read our extensive list of IVA faqs to gain more knowledge about the solution and how it works.
+We have provided an extensive list of IVA faqs so that you can gain more knowledge about the solution and how it works.
 If you have any questions that are not answered below, we will be happy to answer them for you.

-Click here to chat to an IVA advisor online or fill in the form on this page and we will call you for a chat.
+Click here to chat to an IVA adviser online or fill in the form on this page and we will call you.
 All advice we provide is free and confidential.

 Insolvency is the term given to a person or company that is unable to repay their debts, on time, as agreed by their creditors.
 There are different types of Insolvency solution available for dealing with debts.